afsakar/filament-translatable-pro-docs/README.md

 ## Installation

-Filament Advanced Components uses AnyStack to handle payment, licensing, and distribution.
+Filament Translatable Pro uses AnyStack to handle payment, licensing, and distribution.

 To install you'll need to add the repository to your composer.json file: